History and Description

 Availability of Data

 The data have no restrictions on use.
-You can click here for a file list.
+See below for a file list.

 - Waltisperger, D. Mortality Project: Annotated Bibliography on the Sources of Demographic Data.
 Volume I: Africa - Near East.
 Paris, Organisation for Economic Co-operation and Development.
 Development Centre.
 1978.